prabal5ghosh/prabal5ghosh/README.md

 ## 💼 About

 I am a Data Scientist based in France with a strong background in Artificial Intelligence, backend development, and full-stack development.
 I have experience working with various programming languages and frameworks, including Python, Ruby on Rails, and Django.
-I am currently pursuing an MSc in Data Science and Artificial Intelligence at Université Côte d'Azur.
+Recently, I completed an MSc in Data Science and Artificial Intelligence at Université Côte d'Azur.

 ### Highlights:
 - Medical Image Analysis Intern at INRIA